Our Story

 Mouse joined in 2020, filling the gap in the office and customer service area.
 They fit right in from the beginning: the initial interview lasted close to an hour with discussions filled around plants, growing practices, and chickens.
 Their experience at the Harrow Research Station allows them to ID just about any insect, and when fielding customer questions about everything from growing fruit trees to recommending cultivars or rootstock, to pruning, and general ordering for a catalogue of over 500 types of plants!
 They are thorough, organized, and have become invaluable in the office.
 More recently they are helping Zack set up better record keeping and IPM practices for the test orchards.

-And the newest addition: Amanda!
-Amanda joined our team in fall 2023, and has a background in the industry with a certification as a greenhouse technician.
+Amanda joined our team in fall 2022, and has a background in the industry with a certification as a greenhouse technician.
 She fits right in here with her passion for good, clean food and farming practices, and adaptable skill sets.
 Over the past year she has proven a quick study, and has helped improve efficiencies in several areas with a sharp eye for detail.
 She's become the shipping guru and now designs our orchard maps in the off-season, creating very detailed records of each tree in each orchard!

 ...